 If you exit your vehicle to confront the driver behind you, you could be placing yourself, and your passengers, at serious risk for bodily harm.

-Ignore the temptation to retaliate against a careless driver, as it could cause an already volatile situation to escalate.
-Instead, avoid eye contact and back off the accelerator.
-And, that means no “brake-checking” when a vehicle’s following too closely!
+Ignore the temptation to get back at a careless driver, this could cause an already violent situation to escalate.
+Instead, try to avoid eye contact and slow down.

 If it seems like an agitated driver is following you, keep your doors locked and proceed to the nearest police station.
 Or, dial 911 and request assistance.